Kayleden Brown: West Bromwich Albion

-After regularly appearing for the Baggies' reserve side, he went out on loan to Barrow in January 2010.
+After regularly appearing for the Baggies' reserve team, he went out on loan to Barrow in January 2010.
 He made two substitute appearances in the Conference National before returning to The Hawthorns.
 He then joined Icelandic top flight side Keflavík on a month-long loan at the start of the 2010 Úrvalsdeild season, along with fellow West Bromwich Albion player Lateef Elford-Alliyu.

 He joined League One side Tranmere Rovers on loan at the beginning of the 2010–11 season; Tranmere manager Les Parry said that "Kayleden is a good young prospect who I've seen play a lot for West Brom's reserve side.
 He's strong, athletic and has a good scoring record."
 He made his Football League debut on 14 August in a goalless draw with Huddersfield Town at the Galpharm Stadium.
 He started his first Football League game away to Dagenham & Redbridge on 28 August.
 On 9 November, he joined Dagenham & Redbridge on a one-month loan, making his debut for the club on 20 November in a league match against Oldham Athletic.
 The deal was later extended by a further month and ended on 9 January.
 On 21 January 2011 he joined Jim Gannon's Port Vale on a one-month loan, along with Romaine Sawyers.
 The pair returned to The Hawthorns after the loan spell ended, with Brown having made four substitute appearances at Vale Park.
 At the end of the 2012–13 season he was released by West Bromwich Albion due to a serious knee injury.

 Non-League

 Brown started the 2013–14 season with Northern Premier League side Market Drayton Town.
-He soon moved on to Southern League outfit Stourbridge, making his debut in mid-October after his injury kept him sidelined for a few weeks.
+He soon moved on to Southern League club Stourbridge, making his debut in mid-October after his injury kept him sidelined for a few weeks.
 Gary Hackett's "Glassboys" finished in fifth place in 2013–14, securing a play-off spot before losing to Chesham United at the semi-final stage.
 They were then switched to the Northern Premier League Premier Division, finishing in 16th place in 2014–15 and sixth place in 2015–16.
-Stourbridge finished third in the 2016–17 campaign, and went on to be beaten 1–0 by Spennymoor Town in the play-off final.
+Stourbridge finished third in the 2016–17 campaign and went on to be beaten 1–0 by Spennymoor Town in the play-off final.